When to visit the vet?

 - Pulmonary Thromboembolism (Blockage of a Pulmonary Artery by a Blood Clot)

-The symptoms of pulmonary thromboembolismThromboembolism is the blockage of a blood vessel by a blood clot (thrombus) that has formed in one place in the circulatory system and then moved to another location.
+Symptoms of pulmonary thromboembolismThromboembolism is the blockage of a blood vessel by a blood clot (thrombus) that has formed in one place in the circulatory system and then moved to another location.
 This can lead to serious complications, such as a stroke or pulmonary embolism. in dogs can vary and depend on the size and number of affected arteries.
-The most common symptoms include sudden respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress, an increased breathing rate, and a bluish discoloration of the mucous membranes, which indicates an inadequate oxygen supply.
+The most common symptoms include sudden shortness of breath, an increased respiratoryRespiratory refers to breathing or the process of breathing.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. rate, and a bluish discoloration of the mucous membranes, indicating an insufficient oxygen supply.

 Diagnosis

-In addition, blood tests can be performed to assess the blood’s ability to clot and to rule out other possible causes of the symptoms.
-A heart ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. can help identify underlying heart diseases that can increase the risk of thromboembolismThromboembolism is the blockage of a blood vessel by a blood clot (thrombus) that has formed in one place in the circulatory system and then moved to another location.
+Additionally, blood tests can be performed to evaluate the blood’s clotting ability and rule out other possible causes for the symptoms.
+A cardiac ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. can help identify underlying heart diseases that may increase the risk of thromboembolismThromboembolism is the blockage of a blood vessel by a blood clot (thrombus) that has formed in one place in the circulatory system and then moved to another location.
 This can lead to serious complications, such as a stroke or pulmonary embolism..

 Therapy